Susheel4115/Susheel4115/README.md

 - 👋 Hi, I’m @Susheel Kumar...
 - 👀 I’m interested in fullstack development program
-- 🌱 I’m currently learning JavaScript,Nodejs,ecma script,solidity.
+- 🌱 I’m currently learning Node,redux,socket programming.
 - 💞️ I’m looking to collaborate with students,freelancers and to learn new things daily basis.
 - 📫 How to reach me contact me in instagram @susheel.scripts :: gmail - gopisusheelkumar@gmail.com